-CMR and the other amici on the brief have asked the Supreme Court to deny the NCFM petition for certiorari.
-Denying the petition would allow the Fifth Circuit Court decision to stand, leave Rostker as the controlling precedent, and keep the authority to make decisions about whether to have a draft and who must register with Congress, where it belongs under Article 1, Section 8 of the U.S. Constitution.
+As CMR and the other amici stated in their brief, denying the petition allows the Fifth Circuit Court decision to stand, leaves Rostker as the controlling precedent, and keeps the authority to make decisions about whether to have a draft and who must register with Congress, where it belongs under Article 1, Section 8 of the U.S. Constitution.

-The CMR amicus brief argues that because the U.S. Constitution assigns decision making power on matters involving the military to Congress, not the courts, SCOTUS should not get involved.
+The court's denial of the petition agrees with the argument made by the Department of Justice as well as CMR: because the U.S. Constitution assigns decision making power on matters involving the military to Congress, not the courts, the Supreme Court should not get involved.